 Further assistance, like transportation, medication management, occupational therapy, physical therapy, and more, may increase the costs.

-Assisted living, without memory care, generally costs Pennsylvanians $3,932 per month and $47,184 annually.
 Pennsylvania is one of the country’s most populated states, and pricing varies widely depending where you live.
-The most expensive place for memory care is Lancaster, which costs about $6,701 per month and $80,412 annually.
-The cheapest is Scranton, at $3,350 per month and $40,200 annually.
-Philadelphia, the state’s most populated city, costs about $6,382 per month and $76,584 annually.
-Pittsburgh costs run about $4,268 per month and $51,216 annually.
+The most expensive place for memory care is also the most populated city in the state: Philadelphia costs about $6,529 per month and $78,348 annually.
+The least expensive is Scranton, at $2,906 per month and $34,872 annually.
+Pittsburgh’s costs run about $4,197 per month and $50,364 annually.
+Other Pennsylvania cities with memory care costs:

 In Pennsylvania there are a number of conditions a person must meet in order to be admitted to a personal care home or assisted living residence.
 Personal care homes are not allowed, for instance, to admit someone who needs full-time nursing-home care.
 A person with special needs may live in a personal care home so long as the home demonstrates it can adequately address those needs.